 The story (needing to save Peach to restore her absence to Toad Town mirrored by needing to save the Star Spirits to give people hope) is very, very simple, but it is built by the fact that at the beginning, you, like, basically almost die.
 So, the game is built on a foundation of hopelessness, echoed both through your journey, the loss of the Star Spirits, and Peach’s abduction.

 As you get stronger, you begin to feel more hopeful.
 You’re saving more Star Spirits, and Peach is unlocking new locations in her castle.
 There is a literal montage effect of finishing a chapter and saving a Star Spirit echoed by a Peach chapter to see how she changed as well.

-But yeah – you building yourself up and getting more of the world behind you bring hope.
-Once you rescue Peach and the Star Spirits and defeat Bowser, the story ends with the world parading, and you looking at the stars with Peach (a.k.a. the most romantic moment between Mario and Peach in a game), with everything echoing each other.
+And yeah – you building yourself up and getting more of the world behind you bring hope.
+Once you rescue Peach and the Star Spirits and defeat Bowser, the story ends with the world parading, and you looking at the stars with Peach (a.k.a. one of the most romantic moments between Mario and Peach in a game), with everything echoing each other.

 13 – The Void – Again, there is a LITERAL VOID of Peach’s Castle being missing which connects back to all the echoes of it listed above.
 Also the void of the shadowy Star Spirits that you see at the beginning makes you feel their absence in Star Haven.

 And in terms of level design, the game indeed employs the boss-battle-in-a-big-room, or dungeon-in-the-middle-of-nowhere style of design as well.